nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2020-9-22

+5:55pm Rivington North-East sector will be down for maintenance from 5:55pm to 6:10pm

 2020-9-5

 12:15pm Fixed.
 This was an interference problem.
 We switched frequencies and it is fine now.